-In 2023, the pharmaceutical market in Spain reached &23.1 billion, of which &9.6 billion correspond to the hospital market, and &13.5 billion to products dispensed through retail pharmacies.
-In 2024, year-to-date figures (until February 2024) show a 11.9% increase in the hospital market with respect to the same period of 2023 and a 3.5% increase of the retail market with respect to the same period in 2023.1
+In 2024, the pharmaceutical market in Spain reached €24.8 billion, of which €10.6 billion correspond to the hospital market, and €14.2 billion to products dispensed through retail pharmacies.
+In 2025, year-to-date figures (until April 2025) show an 8.4% increase in the hospital market with respect to the same period of 2023 and a 2.6% increase of the retail market with respect to the same period in 2024.1

-According to data of Farmaindustria (the association of the Spanish innovative pharmaceutical industry), the Spanish pharmaceutical industry is the most productive sector of Spain (double the industry average): it is one of the leaders in exports (exceeding €26.8 billion per year); and by comparison with other sectors in Spain, it has a higher concentration of stable, qualified and diverse employment (93% of its workers are permanent, 64% have university studies and 53% are women).
+According to data of Farmaindustria2 (the association of the Spanish innovative pharmaceutical industry), the Spanish pharmaceutical industry is the most productive sector of Spain (double the industry average): it is one of the leaders in exports (exceeding €20 billion per year); and by comparison with other sectors in Spain, it has a higher concentration of stable, qualified and diverse employment (96% of its workers are permanent, 70% have university studies and 33% are young people).

-As regards demographics, in April 2024 (last data available), almost 48.6 million inhabitants lived in Spain.
-The last gross data available on natality and life expectancy sets out a gross birth rate of 6,88 births per 1,000 inhabitants and an average maternal age of 33 years.
-Life expectancy at birth reached 83.08 years.
-Since 2017, Spain has the classical pyramid of population of a developed country where the number of deaths increases more than the number of births.
-Data from the Instituto Nacional de Estadística from 2022 shows that (i) steady growth in births may be expected from 2023 until 2041, and (ii) the population is expected to increase in 4.2 million inhabitants in 15 years due to migration.
-The percentage of the population aged 65 years and over may reach 26% in 2037, and the number of persons that are dependent on others will continue increasing up to almost 76.8% in 2050.
+As regards demographics, in April 2025 (last data available), almost 49.1 million inhabitants lived in Spain.
+The last gross data available on natality and life expectancy sets out a gross birth rate of 6.61 births per 1,000 inhabitants and an average maternal age of 33 years.
+Life expectancy at birth reached 83.77 years.
+Since 2017, Spain has the typical population pyramid of a developed country where the number of deaths increases more than the number of births.
+Data from the Instituto Nacional de Estadística3 from 2024 shows that (i) a slight increase in births can be expected from 2024 to 2042, and (ii) the population is expected to increase by 7 million inhabitants in 13 years due to migration.
+The percentage of the population aged 65 years and over may reach 30.5% in 2055, and the number of persons that are dependent on others will continue increasing up to almost 75.3% in 2052.

-In relation to the Spanish healthcare system, Article 43 of the Spanish Constitution establishes the right to healthcare as one of the basic principles that must inspire action by all public administrations, and this has been interpreted to recognise universal access to healthcare.
-However, measures taken by the Spanish Government during the economic crisis that Spain suffered from 2008 to 2014 have affected such universal access to healthcare, setting forth some limits as regards the condition of beneficiaries of the system.
+In relation to the Spanish healthcare system, Article 43 of the Spanish Constitution establishes the right to healthcare as one of the basic principles that must inspire action by all public administrations, and this has been interpreted to recognise universal access to healthcare.4